Jaredeco/Sudoku-Solver-GUI/README.md

-# Sudoku Solver GUI-Pygame
+# Sudoku Solver and Generator GUI-Pygame
-Sudoku solver implemented with Python-Pygame.
-Backtracking algorithm is used for solving the grid.
+Sudoku solver and Generator implemented with Python-Pygame.
+The Backtracking algorithm is used for solving the grid.